ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

     [central]
     accesstoken="<token>"
     ```

-    If you are working in a context where it is not possible to save the `Settings.toml` file (e.g., within a CI/CD pipeline) you can set the access token via environment variables by assigning it to `BALLERINA_CENTRAL_ACCESS_TOKEN`
+    If you are working in a context where it is not possible to save the `Settings.toml` file (e.g., within a CI/CD pipeline) you can set the access token via the `BALLERINA_CENTRAL_ACCESS_TOKEN` environment variable.

     ```
     export BALLERINA_CENTRAL_ACCESS_TOKEN="<token>"